 Day 3-4: Transfagarasan Highway

 Leaving Bran, you will drive on flat plains for about 1 ½ hours before beginning your ascent into the Transfagarasan mountains.
-From the plains, you can see the snow up on the mountains, but it seems so far away.
+From the plains, you can see the snow up on the mountains.
 After 1 hour of steep climbing through forests and zigzagging on the mountainside, you will arrive at Lake Balea.
 Here you will find pockets of snow, trails to hike, market stalls, and views of the mountain and beautiful glacier lake.

 Main Activities and Highlights: Transfagarasan Highway and Cable Car